-Car brands continue to enjoy strong reputations, both in the UK and globally.
-The sector also ranks first on other indicators, such as perceived quality, recommendation and word-of-mouth sentiment - people like talking about cars.
-Top brands are generally German, such as Audi (reputation score 7.6/10) and BMW (7.5), but Jaguar (7.5) competes strongly in its home market.
-Meanwhile there are few instances of brands with a really poor reputation - most cars nowadays are well-designed and equipped.
+Car brands continue to enjoy strong reputations.
+The sector also ranks first on other indicators, such as recommendation and word-of-mouth sentiment people like talking about cars and top brands such as Audi (reputation score 7.5/10) and BMW (7.7) remain sought after.
+At the top of the car brand pinnacle is where you can see true brand desire, and meanwhile there are few instances of brands with a really poor reputation - most cars nowadays are well-designed and equipped.